Over the last year I've slowly been expanding and buying more equipment to help elevate my photography skills.

 DJI Mavic Pro

 This is the newest addition to the DJI family and my repertoire.
-I've been looking at gimbles for a while now and I was about to buy the Zhiyun Crane 2 when DJI announced their gimble.
+I've been looking at gimbles for a while now and I was about to buy the Zhiyun Crane 2 when DJI announced their gimbal.
 It had some amazing specs and received great feedback so I decided to wait.
-5 months later I finally received it in the mail.
 This thing is great!
 Very stable video, easy to use, and when paired with their DJI app it unlocks a multitude of features and elevates my videography skills.
-The only downside.... it's heavy, not great if you're looking to use it for vlogging.
+The only downside it it's heavy, not great if you're looking to use it for vlogging.

 I bought the starter pack of Lee filters a while ago and I use them constantly.
 I use the ND Grad filters when shooting landscapes to help darken the bright sky so I can lighten the foreground.
 I use the 10 stop filter to allow me to take long exposure shots during the day.
 They really make post processing much easier and it allows me to bring out more detail in my images without having to image stack.